 - Essential oils have been shown to help to reduce levels of cortisol in the body, they are often able to help with feelings of angst, anxiety, and depression.
 For example, a study published in the Complementary Therapies in Clinical Practice found that the use of essential oils helped to reduce anxiety and depression scales in postpartum women, while another 2017 study revealed that after four weeks of essential oil use, a significant reduction in negative emotions including anxiety, stress, & depression were observed in the intervention group.
 The most commonly used essential oils that promote emotional well-being are lavender, orange, rose, and frankincense.
 Our personal favorite brand is Rocky Mountain Oils, which only sells 100% pure and authentic essential oils.
 They even offer a Certfied USDA Organic line, in which all of their oils are sourced from organic practices in addition to passing extensive third-party testing.

-I encourage you to start implementing some of these practices in your daily routine and watch how your symptoms start to disappear.
+I encourage you to start implementing some of these practices into your daily routine and watch how your symptoms start to disappear.